 developers to create software for Intel Atom-based devices.
 Known as the

-.
-Being early days in the program, a registration
+program SDK.
+Being early days in the program a registration

 fee is currently being waived.